its-tushar-bit/sonatype-firewall-extension/sonatype-clm-server/src/main/filtered-resources/README.txt

 - listening on port 8070
 - log to the console and ./log/clm-server.log
 - data stored in ./sonatype-work/clm-server
+- Java MaxPermSize increased to accommodate generation of PDF reports

 Refer to the example config.yml in this bundle for additional options.